-Join Tim Grey for an in-depth discussion in this video Tone compression settings, part of Up and Running with HDR Efex Pro 2.0.
+Join Tim Grey for an in-depth discussion in this video Tone compression settings, part of Learning HDR Efex Pro 2.0.

 High dynamic range imaging is in large part all about tone compression.
 We're taking a dynamic range that is very great, very dark shadows, very bright highlights, a tremendous amount of contrast in the scene.
 And we're compressing that into a range of values that our cameras for example, could actually capture ,or that we're able to actually display through computer monitors or the printed image.
 HDR processing software, such as HDR Effects Pro, is largely about taking all of that information and compressing it down to a more typical range.
 A range that we would typically see in a photographic image.
 And we can control that tone compression.